Spread the love

 Cover photo by Jon Tyson on Unsplash

-For many of us, debt is a reality that can impact our financial stability and, needless to say, our wellbeing.
+For many of us, debt is a reality that can impact our financial stability and, needless to say, our well-being.
 Whether it is a student or car loan, credit card, or mortgage, dealing with debt is daunting and overwhelming.

 While credits are useful for financing big purchases, high levels of indebtedness increase stress, limit our ability to save and create our emergency fund, and, of course, endanger our future.